rizac/gfzreport/gfzreport/templates/tutorial/_gfzreport_template_create_report_type.rst

 :ref:`spx` will copy all ``latex_additional_files`` in the |latex| :ref:`builddir`, thus be careful about names.
 ``latex_additional_files`` might contain also two special files, ``sphinx.sty`` and ``sphinxhowto.cls`` which will override the defaults copied therein by :ref:`spx`.
-We decided not to override those files as they might break the |latex| layout, and :ref:`spx` allows more and more customizationon that, woth
+We decided not to override those files as they might break the |latex| layout.

-The first thing to look at for easy to set customiations is the variable ``latex_elements`` (for a detailed explanation, see `here <http://www.sphinx-doc.org/en/1.5.2/latex.html>`_).
+The first thing to look at for easy to set customiations is the variable ``latex_elements`` (for a detailed explanation, see http://www.sphinx-doc.org/en/1.5.1/latex.html).
-For more complex customizations (e.g., you implemented new bibliographic fields in the |rst| and want to render them in the |latex| layout, or you want to change the tile/layout/position of those fields in the |latex| title - or last - page) you will most likely need to have a look at two files pointed by ``latex_additional_files``:
+For more complex customizations (e.g., you implemented new bibliographic fields in the |rst| and want to render them in the |latex| layout, or you want to change the tile/layout/position of those fields in the |latex| document) you will most likely need to have a look at two files pointed by ``latex_additional_files``:

 .. code-block:: latex